 The Pfizer–BioNTech and Moderna vaccines are approved for use in children and infants as young as 6 months.
 Compared to other age groups, the rates of severe illness and hospitalization from COVID-19 are lower in people under age 18, but COVID-19 infection at any age can result in hospitalization, inflammatory conditions, and long-term side effects.
 Clinical trials showed the COVID-19 vaccine to be as effective in children as in adults in reducing infections, and more importantly, preventing the risk of hospitalization.

 How can I schedule a COVID-19 vaccination appointment for my child?

 If your child is a patient at NYU Langone, ensure that you have shared access, or proxy access, to your child’s health information in NYU Langone Health MyChart so that you can schedule an appointment for them.
-Learn more about requesting and sharing access to your child’s health information in MyChart.
+Learn more about requesting access to your child’s health information in MyChart.